-The purpose of mothballs is controlling clothes-eating moths, but some people use them to control other pests, including rodents, snakes and other insects.
-One end result is a lingering odor that's as bad for you as it smells.
-There's no magic bullet for neutralizing mothball odor -- the best strategy is to turn up the heat, provide plenty of ventilation and wait.
-Consider using natural moth-control alternatives in the future.
+Mothballs control clothes-eating moths, but some people use them to control other pests, including rodents, snakes and other insects.
+One end result is a lingering odor that's as bad for you as it smells due to the pesticides used in mothballs.
+There's no magic bullet for neutralizing mothball odor.
+The best strategy is to turn up the heat, provide plenty of ventilation and wait, but some other options may help speed up the process

 Clean the Floor and Walls

 When a room has a persistent mothball odor, the first step to eliminating it is to thoroughly clean the area to get rid of any solid particles.
 Wear gloves and a respirator while doing this to protect yourself from the chemicals.
 Vacuum the floor and empty the bag outside.
 Then wash the walls and woodwork with a mild detergent solution.

 If the residue is minor, a thorough cleaning may take care of the problem, but if the odor lingers, it's often because small particles have lodged in the pores of unfinished wood, in furniture fabrics, carpets and clothing.
 Clothing can be laundered, but removing particles from upholstery and carpeting isn't as easy.

 Heat and Ventilation

 The best method of removing mothball odor from the house that's coming from furniture is to provide heat to increase the rate of sublimation and also provide plenty of ventilation.
 If you can, move affected furniture outside and leave it in a sunny place for several days.

 Furniture that's too large to take outside should at least be moved close to a window with a strategically placed fan blowing smell outside.
 If it's impractical to raise the temperature in the room or use a space heater, you'll have to wait longer for the solids to sublimate and the smell to dissipate.